 When is the Elden Ring release date?

-While many outlets across the internet in August 2020 claim that the Italian journalist — who goes by "Il Fossa" in the video — may have some kind of insider information, a translation of the actual word he uses of "pronostique" means something closer to "prediction" in English.
-Nonetheless, his prediction of a spring release for the game feels solid.
+Many outlets across the internet in August 2020 claimed that the Italian journalist — who goes by "Il Fossa" in one video — may have some kind of insider information, but a translation of the actual word he uses, "pronostique," means something closer to "prediction" in English.
+Nonetheless, he predicts spring 2021, which is a likely guess.

 Every major FromSoftware game since Dark Souls II has been released in the month of March.
 Sekiro: Shadows Die Twice, for instance, was unveiled at E3 2018 in June and then released nine months later in March 2019.
 Elden Ring isn't following a similar promotion and release cycle after its reveal during the Xbox E3 2019 showcase, because more than a year later, there's barely been any news at all about the game.

 At this point, a March 2021 release date feels most likely, but given the fact that this is an unprecedented time where development may have been interrupted in some way by the ongoing pandemic, anything seems possible.

 An interesting wrinkle in all this comes from a June 2020 Respawn First report explaining how publisher Bandai Namco has faced a series of trademark issues with Elden Ring.
 A June 2019 application to "cover the categories of downloadable computer game software" was rejected by the USPTO in February 2020 because of what appears to be a clerical error of some kind.